cnr-isti-vclab/meshlab/src/README.md

 The source code of MeshLab is structured in the following folders:

- * external: it contains a series of external libraries needed by several plugins.
+ * [external](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/external): it contains a series of external libraries needed by several plugins.
 Some of these libraries are compiled before the compilation of meshlab, if a corresponding systme library is not found and then linked; some other libraries are just included by some plugins.
- * common: a series of utility functions used by MeshLab and its plugins.
+ * [common](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/common): a series of utility functions used by MeshLab and its plugins.
- * meshlab: the GUI of the MeshLab application.
+ * [meshlab](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/meshlab): GUI and core of MeshLab.
- * meshlabserver: a tool that allows to compute mesh operations through command line
+ * [meshlabserver](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/meshlabserver): a tool that allows to compute mesh operations through command line
- * meshlabplugins: all the plugins that can be added to MeshLab.
+ * [meshlabplugins](https://github.com/cnr-isti-vclab/meshlab/tree/master/src/meshlabplugins): all the plugins that can be added to MeshLab.

-There are also a set of sample plugins:

- * sampleplugins.

 The following folders are used by `cmake`: